Written By: Swetha Pujari

 Parallel testing’s dilemma lies in collating the results when there are two or more JTL files/ test logs from the multiple test executions rendered against the AUT.
 Merge Results comes to the rescue to fix this predicament.

 ‘Merge Results’ is an element to merge multiple files of JMeter test results

 With parallel testing, you install JMeter on multiple machines and trigger the tests against the AUT (application under test) at the same time.
-Once the tests complete, with the help of ‘Merge Results’ plugin, you can merge multiple results files together into a single .jtl file, thereby generating a single Load test report.
+Once the tests are complete, with the help of the ‘Merge Results’ plugin, you can merge multiple results files together into a single .jtl file, thereby generating a single Load test report.

 Jar to download: jmeter-plugins-mergeresults-2.1.jar.

 Download the above plugin from the Plugin Manager and place it in the ‘ext’ folder of JMeter.

 Now, restart the JMeter instance before use.

 Follow the below steps in order to merge two JTL files and generate a single JTL